 An entrance fee is payable for the tree top walk, but it is free to visit the Ancient Empire Walk, Discovery Centre and gift shop.
 I was surprised such a major tourist attraction didn’t have many food and drink options, but we found a fantastic little bakery just down the road.
 We suggest you check out Tingles Bakehouse!

-All the food at Tingles Bakehouse is made from scratch.
+All the food at Tingles Bakehouse (now sadly closed) is made from scratch.
 There’s lots of choice, which changes seasonally, depending on what produce is available locally.
 I was fascinated by their huge greenhouse which looks like a giant igloo.
 In here they grow a lot of their produce, including random things like pineapples!
 For lunch, Chef picked a tender ox tail and thyme pie with carrots, celery and onion.
 Little Chef scoffed his massive sausage roll.
 I loved the beef, mushroom and bacon pie, which was brining with chunky pieces of meat.
 The pastry was flaky and light.

 Tingles Bakehouse also offers good coffee and many freshly made sweet treats – cakes, slices, tarts, biscuits and raw wholefoods too.
 There’s lots of seating on the shady veranda and in the lush gardens.
 It is a very pretty spot!
 Also on site is a bead gallery, selling some exquisite handmade jewellery.